 Miner Grant Store & Bake Shop 9:30 a.m. – 5:00 p.m.
 Stop in to buy our famous chocolate chip cookies and treats.
 Shop for Village-made wares, heirloom seeds, historical children’s toys and gifts, too!

 The Environmental Point of View

-Woodland Walk (open) A short hike along the Pogus Brook up to a wooded viewing platform.
+Woodland Walk A short hike along Pogus Brook to a wooded viewing platform.